MattB-242/Lattice_Invariance/README.md

 # Rootform_2d
 Calculation of and with root forms in 2 Dimensions

-[NB current functions are based on an earlier version of the paper and may be updated in future releases]

 **Utility Functions**

 *distgen* is a generic Minkowkski distance calculator in R^2.
 It takes two inputs - a value of q >= 0 and two points in R^2 given as lists.
 If q=0 it will return the Chebyshev (L_inf) distance between points, otherwise it will return the L_q distance.